Sello17/git-basic-exercises/README.md

-This is my first git command-line exercise.
-It is not an easy journey but I will succeed.
+This is a new README file

+This is an edit on the master branch